 The Miedo stores a famous wooden statue of Ganjin which is displayed to the public only once a year for a few days around June 6, the anniversary of Ganjin's death.
 On the occasion of the 1250th anniversary of Ganjin's death in 2013, a replica of the statue was created that is now on permanent display to the public.

 There are a number of small paths on the temple grounds that cut through thick overhanging foliage.
 Ganjin's grave is located at the end of one of these paths, and the surrounding nature gives the area an atmosphere of serenity.
-The temple also has a large bell from the Heian period, a chapel, sleeping quarters once used by monks in training, and a small treasure house that charges a small entrance fee.
+The temple also has a large bell from the Heian period, a chapel, sleeping quarters once used by monks in training, and a treasure house.